MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/dch-principles-best-practices.md

 - Declarative **(D)**: Install the driver by using only declarative INF directives.
 Don't include co-installers or RegisterDll functions.

-- Componentized **(C)**: Edition-specific, OEM-specific, and optional customizations to the driver are separate from the base driver package.
-As a result, the base driver, which provides only core device functionality, can be targeted, flighted, and serviced independently from the customizations.
+- Componentized **(C)**: Edition-specific, OEM-specific, and optional customizations to the driver package are separate from the base driver package.
+As a result, the base driver package, which provides only core device functionality, can be targeted, flighted, and serviced independently from the customizations.

-- Hardware Support App **(H)**: Any user interface (UI) component associated with a Windows Driver must be packaged as a Hardware Support App (HSA) or preinstalled on the OEM device.
-An HSA is an optional device-specific app that's paired with a driver.
+- Hardware Support App **(H)**: Any user interface (UI) component associated with a driver package must be packaged as a Hardware Support App (HSA) or preinstalled on the OEM device.
+An HSA is an optional device-specific app that's paired with a driver package.
 The application can be a [Universal Windows Platform (UWP)](/windows/uwp/get-started/universal-application-platform-guide) or [Desktop Bridge app](/windows/uwp/porting/desktop-to-uwp-root).
 You must distribute and update an HSA through the Microsoft Store.
 For details, see [Hardware Support App (HSA): Steps for driver developers](../devapps/hardware-support-app--hsa--steps-for-driver-developers.md) and [Hardware Support App (HSA): Steps for app developers](../devapps/hardware-support-app--hsa--steps-for-app-developers.md).

 The acronym "DCH" refers to the principles listed above.
 Please refer to the [DCH-Compliant Driver Package Example](dch-example.md) page to see how a driver sample can apply DCH design principles.